Maria PICHOU's testimonial

 1. What was your main reason for coming to Luxembourg?

-I received a AFR-Marie Curie Cofund grant to conduct postdoctoral research at the University of Luxembourg, at the Faculty of Law.
+I received an AFR-Marie Curie Cofund grant to conduct postdoctoral research at the University of Luxembourg, at the Faculty of Law, Economics and Finance.
 It is unfortunate that this FNR – AFR postdoc program has been terminated now.

 2. Since when are you living in Luxembourg?

 I have been living in Luxembourg for 4 years, since September 2012.

 3. What kind of research are you doing in Luxembourg?
 Tell me please a bit about your work.

 My Marie-Curie FNR postdoctoral research at the University of Luxembourg relates to a project on the role that national courts play in the development of international criminal law rules.
 This project has provided me with the opportunity to investigate the interpretative work and impact of domestic case-law of various national jurisdictions in order to determine the ways that national courts can enhance the application of international criminal law norms.

 Since the end of my Marie-Curie project, I work at the University as an institutional postdoctoral researcher on human rights law, refugee law and continue my projects in international criminal law.
 As I was already investigating the interaction between national and international legal orders, I have had an excellent opportunity to expand my research scope not only in the field of international criminal law but also to human rights law.
 I also collaborated with professors at the University of Luxembourg on projects such as publishing on the protection and guarantees of human dignity in Luxembourg and co-organizing an international conference on the protection of Syrian refugees, funded by the UNHCR and FNR.